Peter Andreas Hansen: Biography

 In 1838 he published a revision of the lunar theory, entitled Fundamenta nova investigationis, &c., and the improved Tables of the Moon ("Hansen's Lunar Tables") based upon it were printed in 1857, at the expense of the British government, their merit being further recognized by a grant of £1000, and by their adoption in the Nautical Almanac as from the issue for the year 1862, and other Ephemerides.
 A theoretical discussion of the disturbances embodied in them (long familiarly known to lunar experts as the Darlegung) appeared in the Abhandlungen of the Saxon Academy of Sciences in 1862 to 1864.
 At the time of publication of Hansen's Tables of the Moon in 1857, astronomers generally believed that the lunar theory was at last complete; but within about a decade, it was noticed, and shown by Simon Newcomb, that the optimism had been unfounded: deviations between computed and observed positions began to grow at a rate showing that further refinement was necessary.
 For some years Hansen's theory continued to be used with Newcomb's corrections (from the Nautical Almanacs issue for 1883), but it was eventually (as from 1923) superseded by E. W. Brown's theory.
+He was the first president of the Permanent Commission (1864-1868) of the Central European Arc Measurement (German: Mitteleuropäische Gradmessung), which became the European arc Measurement (1867-1886), then the International Geodetic Association (German: Internationale Erdmessung).